 Lawrence Livermore National Security, LLC (LLNS) is managed by a board of governors, a group of key scientific, academic, national security and business leaders from the LLNS partner companies.
-The LLNS’ management team includes Bechtel National, Inc., the University of California, BWX Technologies Inc., Amentum and teaming subcontractor Battelle Memorial Institute.
-The board was created to provide oversight to the Laboratory and ensure LLNS delivers the best combination of scientific research and development, business management and operations, national security and nuclear safety in support of Lawrence Livermore National Laboratory’s missions.
+The LLNS’ management team includes Bechtel National, Inc., the University of California, BWX Technologies Inc., and Amentum.
+The board was created to provide oversight to the Laboratory and ensure LLNS delivers the best combination of scientific research and development, business management and operations, national security, and nuclear safety in support of Lawrence Livermore National Laboratory’s missions.

 Sures formerly served as vice chairman of the UCLA Comprehensive Cancer Center Foundation and was awarded their Humanitarian of the Year Award in 2007.
 He co-founded the UTA Charitable Foundation and is the former vice chairman and treasurer of the Entertainment Industry Foundation, Hollywood’s largest and oldest charity, responsible for the annual “Stand Up To Cancer” event that has become a global brand in the world of cancer research.
 In 2014, Sures was honored at the Chrysalis’ Annual Butterfly Ball, which recognizes entertainment professionals for their creative excellence and philanthropic endeavors.
 He was appointed to and served on the Television Academy’s Executive Committee in 2014 and also has served as an assistant visiting professor in the Department of Film, Television and Digital Media at UCLA.
 Raised in Los Angeles, Sures earned his B.A. in economics from UCLA.
 He was appointed UC Board of Regents in January 2019 by Governor Brown and reappointed in March 2020 by Governor Newsom to a term ending in 2032.
 He serves as Chair of the Regents National Laboratories Committee.

-Howanitz holds a bachelor’s of arts degree and a bachelor’s of science degree from King’s College in Pennsylvania.
+John holds a Bachelor of Arts degree and a Bachelor of Science degree from King’s College in Pennsylvania.

 Craig Leasure joined the University of California Office of the President (UCOP) in November 2018 as the Associate Vice President for National Laboratories (AVPNL) and was appointed Vice President for National Laboratories October 1, 2019.
 Craig interfaces with executive level managers at the three UC-affiliated National Laboratories, the LLC partners, the Department of Energy (DOE), and the National Nuclear Security Administration (NNSA) to provide management oversight and establish strategic plans, objectives, policies, and processes related to Programs and Operations at LBNL, LANL and LLNL.
 He represents the University as well as LBNL, and the LLCs to the leadership of the DOE and the NNSA on lab business, operations, programmatic, and science and technology activities, he also represents the University in organization-wide and system-wide meetings and discussions.
 He provides leadership and collaboration with UCNL staff and directly supervises three Executive Directors and the Chief of Staff and Director of National Lab Governance, providing advice and counsel, training, mentoring as well as performance evaluations.